ICCC-Platform/Air-Pollution-Image-Dataset-From-India-and-Nepal/README.md

 ****Instructions on how to use the AQI image dataset:****

 1. Download the dataset from Kaggle and extract the zip file to a folder of your choice.
+Please Visit this link to download the Dataset:

 2. The dataset is divided into two folders: the Combined_Dataset and Country_wise_Dataset.
 Each folder contains subfolders and CSV files.